Los Angeles Theft Attorney

 Grand theft is any theft of more than a $950 value.
 Accordingly, for the crime of grand theft, the elements are:

-• (1) You committed a theft; AND
+- (1) You committed a theft; AND

-• (2) The value of what was stolen was more than $950
+- (2) The value of what was stolen was more than $950

 There are different types of grand theft:

-A grand theft case can occur when someone steals a laptop from somebody's office while the owner is out to lunch.
-It can also occur when an employer has granted an employee permission to use a company credit card for company purchases, but the employee uses the credit card for personal purchases without permission.
+A grand theft case can occur when someone steals a laptop from someone's office while the owner is out to lunch.
+It can also occur when an employer has granted an employee permission to use a company credit card for company purchases, but the employee still uses the credit card for personal purchases without permission.

-Grand theft is a “wobbler,” meaning that it can be charged as a misdemeanor or as a felony if the property has a high value.
+Your lawyer can provide more details about your specific theft case.
+Grand theft is a “wobbler,” meaning that it can be charged as a misdemeanor or a felony if the property is high value.

-Misdemeanor grand theft carries a basic punishment of 3 years of informal probation, up to six months in jail, a $1000 fine, or both.
+A misdemeanor grand theft carries a basic punishment of 3 years of informal probation, up to six months in jail, a $1000 fine, or both.
+A felony grand theft can be punished by 16 months, 2, or 3 years in state prison.

 If you obtain goods or services at a business without paying, you could be charged with Defrauding an Innkeeper under California Penal Code 537.

-Another type of theft crime is California Vehicle Code 10801, which makes it a crime to knowingly own or operate a chop shop, and the statute carries stiff penalties for anyone who is convicted.
+Another type of theft crime is California Vehicle Code 10801, which makes it a crime to knowingly own or operate a chop shop.
+The statute carries stiff penalties for anyone who is convicted.
+Every theft case has unique circumstances.
+This is why you need to consult with an experienced Los Angeles theft criminal attorney.

 Robbery - California Penal Code 211